yousefelassal/quote-cron/README.md

 > I never think of the future - it comes soon enough.

 > All tremble at violence; all fear death.
 Putting oneself in the place of another, one should not kill nor cause another to kill.

+> No one has a finer command of language than the person who keeps his mouth shut.